cgerman7x/bq-ingestion/README.md

 # bq-ingestion
-Quick POC of BigQuery ingestion using PubSub messages with different AVRO schemas
+Quick POC of BigQuery ingestion that generates pub/sub messages that are consumed by a dataflow job that generates output AVRO files in different folders based on their AVRO schema.

 <h1>Install python packages</h1>